-• Class materials, such as syllabus, schedule, weekly lesson plans, assignment directions, supplementary materials, and important announcements will be available on Blackboard.

-- Many learning activities will be carried out on Blackboard, either entirely or partially.
+- Class materials, such as syllabus, schedule, weekly lesson plans, assignment directions, supplementary materials, and important announcements will be available on Blackboard. - Many learning activities will be partially carried out on Blackboard.
 Each week's learning activities are grouped in weekly folders. - If the class is canceled due to weather or other situations, students should check Blackboard for updates, both the "Announcements" and the week's folder.